 Climbing the dragon at Toa Payoh Town Garden, 1975.

-The playground in Toa Payoh that I have the fondest memories of (scan of a postcard courtesy of David Jess James – On a Little Street in Singapore).
+The playground I derived the most pleasure from – the one in front of Block 53 Toa Payoh when I lived there (scan of a postcard courtesy of David Jess James – On a Little Street in Singapore).

 The last pelican which has been demolished.

 From the animals of the early 1980s, the designers explored fresher themes during a two year period from 1983 to 1985.
 These efforts yielded designs which revolved around well-known fables such as the tortoise and the hare and also familiar local objects such as kampung houses and trishaws.
 It was from the next creative wave from 1986 to 1990 that the bumboat was designed.
 One of 23 designs from the period, the bumboat was one of several which included a kelong designed to represent elements of our multi-racial heritage – the bumboat a representation of Chinese heritage (the twakows were wooden boats used by Chinese traders to carry goods from the ocean-going ships anchored in the inner harbour to warehouses up river).

 The period also yielded other rather interesting designs which included those which revolved around nursery rhymes such as Humpty Dumpty and the Old Woman who lived in a Shoe; popular childhood games such as snakes and ladders; designs inspired by fruits and vegetables such as the watermelon, mangosteen, pineapple, mushroom and egg plant; and also insects such as ladybirds.
 A few of these can still be found including a watermelon and mangosteen in Tampines and a double clock in Bishan.
 Other interesting structures put up during the time included everyday objects, of which the clock is one example, a telephone, a lorry, and not so common (at the time) items such as a bullock cart.